Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity

+The Lagrangian in Eq.~\eqref{Lagrangiana di Lovelock} is the so-called \emph{Lovelock Lagrangian}.
+Notice, however, that albeit torsion does not appear in the Lovelock Lagrangian, assuming torsion to vanish is generally unnecessary.
+Torsion may appear after performing the exterior derivative or after varying the Lagrangian with respect to the two-form connection $\omega^{ab}$ (see Appendix~\ref{APPA} for details).
+However, in this paper, we make computations under the assumption of zero torsion.
+Consequently, the two-form curvature $R^{ab}$ can be written in terms of the one-form basis $e^a$ only, as it can be noticed from Eqs.~\eqref{structural eq1} and~\eqref{structural eq2}.
+Setting \emph{e.g.} $D=4$, the Lovelock action reduces to

-containing the scalar curvature and the Gauss--Bonnet term $R^{ab} \wedge R^{cd}$ only.
+containing the scalar curvature and the Gauss--Bonnet term $\epsilon_{abcd} R^{ab} \wedge R^{cd}$ only.
+As mentioned above, in 4 dimensions, the Gauss--Bonnet scalar does not provide any contribution to the dynamics, thus the variation of the action in Eq.~\eqref{Lovelock action} with respect to the basis $e^a$ yields exactly the Einstein equations with cosmological constant.
 Basic foundations and applications of Lovelock gravity have been extensively studied in the literature, \emph{e.g.} in Ref.~\cite{Deruelle:2003ck}, where the Authors consider the \emph{quasi}-linearity of Lovelock field equations by means of Kaluza--Klein and brane cosmological models.
 In Ref.~\cite{Boulware:1985wk}, the Authors consider Lovelock Lagrangian as coming from the expansion of supersymmetric string theory, showing that this model has both flat and AdS space as solutions.
 They also study the stability of cosmological and spherically symmetric solutions, discussing the effects of higher-order corrections to the Einstein--Hilbert action.
 In Ref.~\cite{Castillo-Felisola:2016kpe}, cosmological solutions of 5-dimensional Lovelock gravity in the dimensionally reduced theory are provided, and the presence of torsion yields a non-vanishing energy-momentum tensor in four dimensions.

-As mentioned above, in 4 dimensions, the Gauss--Bonnet scalar does not provide any contribution to the dynamics, then the Lovelock field equations are exactly the same as the Einstein equations.
+In Ref. \cite{Teitelboim:1987zz}, the authors construct the Hamiltonian formulation of Lovelock gravity in higher dimensions.

 In 3 dimensions, the Lagrangian in Eq.~\eqref{Lagrangiana di Lovelock} turns out to be: